What is Fixed Cost?

 Frequently Asked Questions (FAQs)

-Q1: What are variable and fixed costs?
+Q1.
+What are variable and fixed costs?

-Q2: What is the fixed cost per unit?
+Q2.
+What is the fixed cost per unit?

-Q3: What are the 3 elements of cost?
+Q3.
+What are the 3 elements of cost?

 Answer: The three elements of cost are direct material, direct labor, and overhead.

-Q4: Is depreciation a fixed cost?
+Q4.
+Is depreciation a fixed cost?

-Q5: What is the average fixed cost?
+Q5.
+What is the average fixed cost?

-Q6: What does Fixed cost include?
+Q6.
+What does Fixed cost include?

-Q7: What happens to the average fixed cost as output increases?
+Q7.
+What happens to the average fixed cost as output increases?

 Answer: As output increases, the average fixed cost decreases.
-This is because the fixed costs are spread out over a larger number of units of output, so each unit of output has a smaller share of the fixed costs.
+This is because fixed costs are spread out over a larger number of units of output, so each unit of output has a smaller share of the fixed costs.

 Recommended Articles